Finite approximation properties of $C^{*}$-modules: tensor products

 \begin{lemma} Let $A$ be $C^*$-algebra and a module with compatible actions, $B$ be a von Neumann algebra and a module with normal compatible action, and $\theta:A\to B$ be a c.p. module map.
-If $B\subseteq \mathbb B(\bar H)$ is a faithful representation and module map in an $\mathfrak A$-Hilbert space $H$ and
+Consider a faithful representation and module map $B\subseteq \mathbb B(X)$ in a $\mathfrak A$-Hilbert module $X$.
+If